+Why would redwoods have suddenly invaded this upland during the Spanish colonial period before the Americans arrived?
+Indian burning had ceased.
 This forest went from grassland to a redwood monoculture in less than 200 years.
 That is how fast this successional system can change when anthropogenic disturbance is removed.
 The process kills biodiversity by displacing the plants the start successional processes in soil.
-There are no shrubs making berries.
-There are no forbs for animals to forage.
-There is no seed for rodents that feed raptors.
+Here, after 100 years of "recovery" there are no shrubs making berries, no forbs for animals to forage, no seed for rodents that feed raptors.
 There is minimal habitat for insect life.
 It's even too dense for birds to fly in to build a nest.
+But it's "Natural"!